 The reader accepts information on the condition that errors or omissions shall not be made the basis for any claim, demand or cause for action.
 Because of the ever-changing nature of information & statistics the author/publisher strongly encourages the reader to communicate directly with the company and/or with their personal investment adviser to obtain up to date information.

 Past results are not necessarily indicative of future results.
 Any statements non-factual in nature constitute only current opinions, which are subject to change.
 The author/publisher may or may not have a position in the securities and/or options relating thereto, & may make purchases and/or sales of these securities relating thereto from time to time in the open market or otherwise.
 Neither the information, nor opinions expressed, shall be construed as a solicitation to buy or sell any stock, futures or options contract mentioned herein.
 The author/publisher of this letter is not a qualified financial adviser & is not acting as such in this publication.

 Charts provided by the author.

-1) Ron Struthers: I, or members of my immediate household or family, own shares of the following companies mentioned in this article: Energy Transfer and DHT Holdings.
+1) Ron Struthers: I, or members of my immediate household or family, own shares of the following companies mentioned in this article: All.
 I personally am, or members of my immediate household or family are, paid by the following companies mentioned in this article: None.
 My company currently has a financial relationship with the following companies mentioned in this article: None.
 I determined which companies would be included in this article based on my research and understanding of the sector.

 2) The following companies mentioned in this article are billboard sponsors of Streetwise Reports: None.
 Click here for important disclosures about sponsor fees.
 The information provided above is for informational purposes only and is not a recommendation to buy or sell any security.